 Assessment Phase.
 As part of the assessment phase of its program, the Company will attempt to identify substantially all of the major components of the systems described above.
 In order to determine the extent to which such systems are vulnerable to the Year 2000 issue, the Company is currently evaluating its internally developed software applications.
 The Company expects that its evaluation will be completed by December 15, 1998.
-In addition, in the third quarter of 1998, the Company began sending letters to certain of its major distributors, requesting them to provide the Company with detailed, written information concerning existing or anticipated Year 2000 compliance by their systems insofar as the systems relate to such parties' business activities with the Company.
+In addition, in the third quarter of 1998, the Company began sending letters to certain of its major suppliers and other material service providers and to the Company's major distributors, requesting them to provide the Company with detailed, written information concerning existing or anticipated Year 2000 compliance by their systems insofar as the systems relate to such parties' business activities with the Company.
 The Company expects that it will complete its distribution of these inquiries early in the fourth quarter of 1998.
 The Company is requesting that all responses to the inquiries be returned to it no later than January 1, 1999.